tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 ## Garbage Collector Finalizers

-The solution that the `jni` package adopts for global references is to attach finalizers to Java references, and make the GC in Haskell-land responsible for deleting them.
+One way to avoid needing these checks in the first place is to just let the Haskell GC delete Java references automatically when they become unreachable.
+Global references work this way.
 Unlike local references, a global reference can be used in any thread and it is not destroyed when control returns to Java.
-In `iteratorToStream` we make the reference to the iterator global with `JNI.newGlobalRef`.
-This way, we know that the reference to the iterator remains valid while the stream is producing values.
-In principle, we don't know how many times the control flow will cross language boundaries before the stream is fully consumed in the calling context.
-Again, using a global reference is a practical way to ensure our reference remains valid throughout.

-Could we not deal with local references in the same way?
-We could.
-But this doesn't protect against the perils of using the local reference in a different thread, or using it in the same thread after they become invalid.
-It looks like progress though, because at least the programmer wouldn't have to remember to delete the references anymore.

-A major problem of using finalizers so profusely, is that they introduce non-deterministic failures in the presence of two garbage collectors.
+Since the JNI provides `newGlobalRef`, a facility to promote any local reference to a global one, couldn't we just turn all local references into global ones and then have them be managed by the GC?
+A global reference is more expensive than a local one, so performance suffers.
+But it mostly works.
+Until you run out of memory...

+A major problem with letting the GC run the show completely is that counter intuitively, sometimes memory might never be reclaimed, even when many objects are long dead.
 Suppose that the Java heap is crowded, the Garbage Collector of the JVM is desperate to kick some objects out of existence, and yet there is a good chunk of references from Haskell-land to the Java Heap.
 The Haskell portion of the application is already done with the references, but there is plenty of space in the Haskell heap, and the Haskell's Garbage Collector is basking in the sun with no pressure to run the finalizers that would delete the unused references.

 Sometimes, the application is lucky and the Haskell's GC runs just in time to delete the unused references, which lets the Java's GC clean